1. What is breast screening?

 You’ll be asked to remove your clothing from the waist up

-At least two pictures of each breast will be taken, one from top to bottom and then a second from side to side to include the part of your breast that extends into your armpit.
-You’ll need to stay in position while the x-ray is taken.
+At least two pictures (x-rays) of each breast will be taken, one from top to bottom and then a second from side to side to include the part of your breast that extends into your armpit.
+You’ll need to stay in position while the pictures are taken.

 The results of your screening mammogram are sent by post to you and your GP.

 Some women will get a letter asking them to come back for further assessment.
 This is because more tests are needed to assess a change seen on the mammogram.
-Being recalled doesn’t necessarily mean that you have breast cancer, just that more tests are needed to find out what it is.
+Being recalled doesn’t necessarily mean you have breast cancer, just that more tests are needed.

 Occasionally some women receive a letter asking them to go back for another mammogram because a technical issue meant the image was unclear.